dscho/xkcd/content/comics/2025-11-10-big-and-little-spoons.md

 [Cueball is lying alone on a couch.]

-...and apparently *we* sleep on the couch.
+Cueball: ...and apparently *we* sleep on the couch.

 [Voice from outside the panel:]